jasonkneen/MemEngine/doc/source/index.rst

-.. title:: MemEngine v0.1.0
+.. title:: MemEngine v1.0.2

 MemEngine
 ===========
 Introduction
 ------------

-MemEngine is a unified and modularied library for developing advanced memory of LLM-based agents.
-Many research methods have been proposed to improve the memory capability of LLM-based agents, however, they are implemented under different pipelines without a unified framework.
+Many research methods have been proposed to improve the memory capability of LLM-based agents, however, they are implemented under different pipelines and lack a unified framework.

-It is difficult for developers to try different methods for experiments due to their inconsistencies.
-Moreover, many basic functions in different methods (such as retrieval) are duplicated.
-Researchers often need to repeatedly implement them when developing advanced methods, which reduces their research efficiency.
+This inconsistency presents challenges for developers to attempt different models in their experiments.Moreover, many basic functions (such as retrieval) are duplicated across different models, and researchers often need to implement them repeatedly when developing new models, leading to wasted time.
-Besides, many academic methods are tightly coupled within agents that are non-pluggable, making them difficult to apply across different agents.
+Besides, many academic models are tightly integrated with agents in a non-pluggable manner, making them difficult to apply across different agents.
-Therefore, we develop the MemEngine to solve the above problems.

 .. image:: asset/framework.png